Data Visualization

 Reserves and balances represent funds available to states to fill budget gaps, although there may be varied levels of restriction on their use, such as under what fiscal or economic conditions they can be used.
 In addition, limits are often set on how much states may deposit into rainy day accounts in a given year when seeking to replenish their reserves.

-Justin Theal is an officer and Page Forrest is a senior associate with The Pew Charitable Trusts’ Fiscal 50 project.
+Justin Theal is a senior officer and Page Forrest is a senior associate with The Pew Charitable Trusts’ Fiscal 50 project.

 Notes